 Online Banking System Security

 This Online Banking System brings together a combination of industry-approved security technologies to protect data for the bank and for you, our customer.
-It features password-controlled system entry, a VeriSign-issued Digital ID for the bank's server, Secure Sockets Layer (SSL) protocol for data encryption, and a router loaded with a firewall to regulate the inflow and outflow of server traffic.
+It features password-controlled system entry, a VeriSign-issued Digital ID for the bank's server, Transport Layer Security (TLS) protocol for data encryption, and a router loaded with a firewall to regulate the inflow and outflow of server traffic.

 There are four primary areas of concern when it comes to securing data over the internet; 1) Secure login and user authenticity, 2) Encryption while data is in transit, 3) Routing unwanted traffic away from the bank and 4) Physical security of the bank's server and internal configurations.